On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Introduction

 \end{enumerate}

 The rest of this paper is organized as follows.
 We provide a precise definition of our model and an overview of previous results on D2D and shared-link caching scenarios in Section \ref{sec:sys}.
-We formally define the load-memory trade-off problem and give a summary of our results in Section \ref{sec:RMtrade-off}.
-The proposed caching scheme is presented in Section \ref{sec:achiev}.
-We demonstrate its optimality under the constraint of one-shot delivery through a matching converse in Section \ref{sec:Converse}.
-We treat the problem of random user inactivity by proposing an extension of the presented scheme in Section \ref{sec:loadouta}.
-We corroborate our results with computer simulations also by providing numerical comparisons with the existing bounds in Section \ref{sec:Numerical}.
+Section \ref{sec:RMtrade-off} presents our main new results.
+The proposed caching scheme is detailed in Section \ref{sec:achiev}.
+The proof of optimality under the constraint of one-shot delivery is obtained via a matching converse in Section \ref{sec:Converse}.
+We treat the problem of random user inactivity by extending the presented scheme in Section \ref{sec:loadouta}.
+Finally, we illustrate our results with the aid of numerical comparisons with the existing bounds in Section \ref{sec:Numerical}.